tianbingithub/iot/intl.en-US/Developer Guide (Cloud)/API reference/Device shadows/UpdateDeviceShadow.md

 -   **method**: a string that specifies the operation type.
 Valid value: **update**.
 -   **state**: a string that specifies the expected shadow information.
 The **desired** parameter includes the details of settings.
--   **version**: a LONG value that specifies the version of the shadow.
+-   **version**: a LONG integer that specifies the version of the shadow.
 The specified version must be greater than the current version. |
 |IotInstanceId|String|No|iot\_instc\_pu\*\*\*\*\_c\*-v64\*\*\*\*\*\*\*\*|The ID of the instance.
 This parameter is not required for public instances.
 However, the parameter is required for the instances that you have purchased. |
 |DeltaUpdate|Boolean|No|false|Specifies whether to update the **desired** parameters of the shadow.